A Rollicking Docket

 Finally, Judge Hodgman, we heard from Chase,

-who has created an electronic dance music track, as requested by you in our Gallon of Scallops episode, out of the sounds of
+who has created an electronic dance music track, as requested by you in our Gallon of Scallops episode, out of the sounds of.

 a clicky keyboard.
+Thank you, Chase.

 Let's hear it.

-If you can make a rave song composed entirely out of clicky keyboard sounds and send it, that would make me very happy.
+Yeah, but listen, keyboard nerds who have an overlap with music skills, if you can make a rave song composed entirely out of clicky keyboard sounds and send it, that would make me very happy.

-I hear my mindboard hearing microphone.
+I hear my board

-I hope all our listeners cranked that, and I hope they have subs in the trunk.
+I hope all our listeners cranked that.
+And I hope they have subs in the trunk.

+Totally.
 I'm going to listen to that tonight as I make my dinner of Taylor pork roll, Stewart's shell beans, one satsuma.

 And we'll be dancing around in the kitchen.